Skip to content

 # You can also use our blocklist service:

-# http://blocklist.configserver.dev/master.ipset
+# https://blocklist.configserver.dev/master.ipset

-# http://blocklist.configserver.dev/highrisk.ipset
+# https://blocklist.configserver.dev/highrisk.ipset

 #